shuvava/js-transpile/README.md

 ## Usage

 ### Base example
-Copy all files from folder /src to foloder /dist if file has in first line eslint envinronment variable es6, this file will be babeled
+Copy all files from folder /src to folder /dist if file has in first line eslint environment variable es6, this file will be babeled

-es6 script example
+es6 script to transpile
 ```js
 /* eslint-env es6 */